GioF71/upmpdcli-docker/README.md

 ## News

+### Support for Radio Browser

+Since `2023-02-26`, I have added support for the new Radio-Browser available in upmpdcli.
+See [here](https://www.lesbonscomptes.com/upmpdcli/upmpdcli-manual.html#UPMPDCLI-MS-RADIO-BROWSER) for more details.

 ### Streaming to Kodi enhanced

 Starting with release `1.6.2`, included in this container image since 2022-12-12, Kodi support is considerably improved.
 Upmpdcli (in media server mode) can now stream hi-res from Qobuz as well as it can stream Internet Radios.
 Configuration examples are available [here](https://github.com/GioF71/upmpdcli-docker/blob/main/doc/example-configurations.md).